 We are experts on fairness and sustainability in food and farming, and a leader on ethical food issues.
 Our work ranges from questioning who sets the research agenda on food and farming, to highlighting the issues of food & poverty and workers’ rights, to critically exploring emerging policy ideas, from meat taxes to plain packaging on junk food.
 We’ve brought diverse voices around the table to find a way forward for meat & livestock, and advocated for fair play in how businesses engage with each other and their workers, with everyone being given a fair say.

 Our Mission and Role

-- Challenge accepted ways of thinking
+CHALLENGE – we challenge the status quo and accepted ways of thinking

 The Food Ethics Council was established in 1998 with support from the Joseph Rowntree Charitable Trust and the Farm and Food Society.
 We became a company limited by guarantee in 2000 (No. 03901671) and registered as a charity in February 2004 (No. 1101885).

 We are considered by stakeholders to be experts on fairness and sustainability in food and farming, and the leader on ethical food issues.
 To see some of the milestones from our first twenty years and read a short explanation of how we were formed, written by Founder Director Ben Mepham, click here.
 Geoff Tansey, long-standing Council member, also wrote a paper giving a personal reflection on the way the Food Ethics Council has approached social justice in the food system, which can be read here.